RocketCityDynamics/groucho-marx-skill/README.md

 ## Groucho Marx
-25 one liners from the legend himself, groucho marx
+25 one-liners from the legend himself, groucho marx

 ## Description
-25 one liners from groucho marx. is this thing on? i think its on.
+25 one-liners from Groucho Marx of the Marx Brothers.

 ## Examples
  - "Groucho marx"